remeda/remeda/docs/src/content/docs/intro.md

 # Remeda

 Welcome to the Remeda documentation and API reference.
-Below you'll find the full reference for all functions exported by Remeda.
+Below, you'll find the complete reference for all functions exported by Remeda.

 ## Previous Versions

-Is your project on using version 1.x.x?
-Check out our [migration guide](/v1#migration-intro).
+Are you using version 1.x.x?
+Visit our [migration guide](/v1#migration-intro) to help you transition to the latest version.

 ---